marcosh/marcosh.github.io/_posts/2021-09-24-either-why-or-how.markdown

 }
 ```

-What we would like to do now is to pass the results of the parsing of `Name` and `Surname` to the constructor of `User` but, as in the previous paragraph, our arguments are wrapped in `Either Error` and therefore we can't simply pass them to the constructor.
+What we would like to do now is pass the results of the parsing of `Name` and `Surname` to the constructor of `User` but, as in the previous paragraph, our arguments are wrapped in `Either Error` and therefore we can't simply pass them to the constructor.

 We're still in luck since `Either` allows to lift a function of any arity (i.e. with any number of arguments) to its context